thynctank/Syncopate/readme.md

 Reading Rows from a Table
 -------------------------

-`read(tableName, conditions, options, success, failure)`: `tableName` is name of table to read from. `conditions` is an object literal with properties matching column names in the table being queried and values matching conditional values on those specific columns. `options` is an object literal with properties matching a number of available SELECT statement modifiers (group, order, limit and offset are available) and properties matching the values to pass into these SQL clauses.
+`read(tableName, conditions, options, success, failure)`: `tableName` is name of table to read from. `conditions` is an object literal with properties matching column names in the table being queried and values matching conditional values on those specific columns.
+When passing in simple scalar values, these conditions will be made as equality conditions.
+When being passed an array, the first element of the array should be a string containing the comparison operator of choice, and the second element should be the comparison value. `options` is an object literal with properties matching a number of available SELECT statement modifiers (group, order, limit and offset are available) and properties matching the values to pass into these SQL clauses.
 The success callback of a `read()` call

 An example may help to illustrate.
 Here we read up the first box whose contents is set to "Empty" and change a few column values before writing them back down, updating the existing record.